-Wyoming State Forestry Division advises that firewood be purchased and used locally to prevent the spread of native and invasive pests within state boundaries and to prevent pests from entering the state.
-Mountain pine beetle and spruce beetle are two of the most important insect pests in Wyoming’s forests.
+Wyoming’s State Division of Forestry strongly advises the public to always get firewood as close to your destination as possible to prevent the spread of tree pests within Wyoming as well as those that could enter into the state.
+Mountain pine beetle and spruce beetle are two of the most damaging insects in Wyoming’s forests, and they often spread to new areas on firewood.
 Since the early 1990s, these native beetles have caused tree mortality over millions of acres of federal, state, and private forests in Wyoming.
-These insects can be transported in firewood.
-Many visitors to Wyoming live in areas under quarantine for emerald ash borer, gypsy moth, and Asian longhorned beetle and it is illegal to move any regulated items including firewood from these quarantined zones into Wyoming.
-This summary is accurate to the best of DMF staff abilities as of 4 October 2019.
+Also, many visitors to Wyoming live in areas under quarantine for gypsy moth and Asian longhorned beetle; it is illegal to move firewood into Wyoming from areas infested with these pests.

 Wyoming Web Resources:

-- Wyoming State Forestry Division, Firewood Information Site
+- Firewood Information Site, WY State Forestry Division,

-- Guest blog, August 2017: Wyoming Firewood Education for Solar Eclipse Travelers
+- Wyoming Firewood Education for Solar Eclipse Travelers, Guest blog (2017)

 - Wyoming State Forestry Division Facebook Page